AiAnonymousPT/COURSE-LLMs-from-Scratch/README.md

 *"What I cannot create, I do not understand."
 Richard P. Feynman*

 ### What
 This is a hands-on, collaborative learning bootcamp focusing on Large Language Models (LLMs) spanning several months.

 Participants will learn to design, pretrain, and fine-tune a custom GPT-like model.
 The objective is to acquire a thorough understanding of GPT's architecture and mechanisms.
-This will provide a solide foundation for advanced use-cases and applications with LLMs.
+This will provide a solid foundation for advanced topics and applications with LLMs.

 ### Why
 Have you used LLMs but remain curious/dubious about how they work?
 You want to learn about LLMs but find it overwhelming?
 You recognize the potentials of LLMs but don't know where to start?

-Join us to build your LLM from scratch!
-Learn by doing, with a supportive community.
+*Join us to build your LLM from scratch!* Learn by doing, with a supportive community.

 ### Who
-The program is suitable for people with a quantitative background, such as programming, engineering, empirical science, etc. Two main prerequisites are: be comfortable with computers & maths; and willing to commit ~40h/month to focused learning.
+The program is suitable for people with a quantitative background, such as programming, engineering, empirical science, etc.

+Two main prerequisites are: be comfortable with computers & maths; and willing to commit ~40h/month to focused learning.

 ### How
 - Study: read/watch materials, run the code, and solve the exercises